squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

     As stated in the [installation guide], the easiest way to get up and running with the [Cairo Graphics] library on Windows is by installing [GTK+], since it has Cairo as a dependency.
+You can also download and install a precompiled [GTK runtime].

 === ":material-linux: Linux"